Audi Sport unleashes the new RS Q8

 The driver can precisely influence the character of the RS Q8 via the Audi drive select dynamic handling system.

 There are eight profiles from which to choose: comfort, auto, dynamic, efficiency, all-road, offroad and the individually configurable RS-specific modes RS1 and RS2, which can be activated directly via the ‘RS-MODE’ button on the steering wheel.
-Audi drive select affects such things as engine and transmission management, steering boost, the air suspension, all-wheel steering, engine sound and the characteristic of the automatic air conditioning.
+Audi drive select affects such things as engine and transmission management, steering boost, air suspension, all-wheel steering, engine sound and the characteristic of the automatic air conditioning.

 The new RS Q8 comes standard with 22-inch aluminium wheels in a 10-spoke star design with 295/40-series tires – the largest ever factory-installed on an Audi production model.